 RVUs are decided by Medicare on a number of factors.
 It decides how much will each physician be reimbursed on the basis of services and procedures listed under the Physician Fee Schedule; and those that are assigned CPT code numbers (reviewed every five years).
-Further, each service is determined by the physicians work, his/her practice expenses and malpractice.
-Each of the three aspects is assigned a RVU.
+Further, each service is determined by the physician’s work, his/her practice expenses, and malpractice.
+Each of the three aspects is assigned an RVU.

-Physician’s Work (RVUw): This constituent takes into account the time (taken prior, during and after the service), training, technical skill, the stress or mental effort, judgment and intensity required to perform a service.
-This usually accounts for almost 50-53% of the total RVU where time is 70% and effort is 30%; also, a global fee comprises the predicted physician inputs used in the global period (from the day of the surgery to the follow up day).
+This constituent takes into account the time (taken prior, during, and after the service), training, technical skill, the stress or mental effort, judgment, and intensity required to perform a service.
+This usually accounts for almost 50-53% of the total RVU where time is 70% and effort is 30%; also, a global fee comprises the predicted physician inputs used in the global period (from the day of the surgery to the follow-up day).

-Costs (RVUpe): This component takes into account the rent, office expenses, medical supplies and equipment, staff administration, administrative payroll and benefits, required to run the practice; almost 45% of the total RVU.
-Also, this differs for physicians performing the services in a facility as here the facility incurs the costs of equipment’s etc. Hence the physicians are given a ‘facility based’ practice expense RVU which is usually lower than the office-based practice expense for the same service.
+Hence the physicians are given a ‘facility-based’ practice expense RVU which is usually lower than the office-based practice expense for the same service.
 (For example, if a diagnostic colonoscopy is provided in the physician’s office, the physician’s payment would be based on a practice expense RVU of 6.78; if the procedure is performed in a facility, the payment would be based on a practice expense RVU of 1.94. – nhpf.org)

-Malpractice Expense (RVUmp): This liability varies (for e.g. it could be higher for obstetrics than a primary care physician).
+This liability varies (e.g. it could be higher for obstetrics than a primary care physician).

 [(RVUw x work GPCI) + (RVUPE x PE GPCI) + (RVUMP x malpractice GPCI)] x CF for the year in question.